logan169/logan169.github.io/_posts/2025-01-17-Pdg-Custom-UI.md

 ## Virtual Env Creation

-To facilitate quick prototyping, "Hou Databox" also includes support for creating virtual environments with any package specified in a requirements.txt file, making them readily accessible from Houdini Python nodes.
+To facilitate quick prototyping, "Hou Databox" also includes the ability to populate a create environment node with the selected Houdini package's requirements.txt file.
+This feature makes the necessary dependencies readily accessible from Houdini's Python nodes, streamlining the integration of external libraries and enhancing the overall workflow.

 <div class="grid">
   <div class="cell cell--auto">